walter-lopes/quorum-challenge/README.md

 ### Usage

 To run this project is pretty simple.
-Navigate to root path and run the following command
+Navigate to the root path and run the following command

 ```
 python main.py
 ```